-OHFA will utilize the PCNA and scope of work submitted by the applicant to verify the project meets the definition of Substantial Rehabilitation.
+OHFA will utilize the PCNA, scope of work, and AHFA submitted by the applicant to verify the project meets the definition of Substantial Rehabilitation.
 Applicants must clearly identify the following in their application submission:

-- 1. The components/subcomponents needing replacement and what MBS they fall under (Structural, Exterior Envelope, etc.); - 2.
+- 1. The components needing replacement. - 2.
 The EUL/RUL of the identified components/subcomponents counting toward the substantial rehabilitation requirement; and - 3.
 The page numbers of the PCNA that notes each identified components/subcomponents as needing replacement (this is separate from the EUL/RUL).